PanyiDong/InsurAutoML/README.md

 ## Future

-I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure AutoML for tabular tasks/NLP tasks.
+I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure AutoML for tabular tasks/NLP tasks (it's available now for tabular tasks).
 But no schedules for such progress can be made.